7 min read

 "Did I?"

-He grinned inappropriately.
+He grinned infuriatingly.

-"...Why was that little kid brought in earlier?"
+"...Why was that kid captured earlier?"

-"What kid?"
+"What kid."

-"It's not your concern."
+"That's not your concern."

-"Derek called us little rats too, Vigo."
+"Derek called us rat bastards too, Vigo."

 He also spoke in a low voice like a whisper.
 His eyes seemed to waver slightly.
-As if conflicted about whether to speak or not, he spoke haltingly:
+As if conflicted about whether to speak or not, he spoke haltingly.

 "You're suffering too."